 As the proposal stands now, the Massachusetts Gaming Commission would be tasked with determining 12 key points of what sports betting would look like, including how many “skins” (online brand) to offer per brick-and-mortar sportsbook, the amount of cash reserves each book is required to hold, and the maximum wager size an operator could accept.

 The bill looks a lot like Baker’s 2019 version, which also called for a 10% tax on retail wagering revenue and 12.5% tax on digital wagering.
 It included a $100,000 application fee to become an operator and minimum $500,000 annual renewal fee.
 The commission would have the power to raise the renewal fee.
-The bill allows for digital sportsbooks tethered to existing casinos or as stand-alone entities.
+The bill allows for digital and mobile sportsbooks tethered to existing casinos or as stand-alone entities.
 The latest bill would ban betting on collegiate athletic events and eSports.

 Baker introduced the bill late last week as part of his annual state budget proposal.
 It is the fourth sports betting bill filed in Massachusetts this year.
 Sen. Brendan Crighton filed a bill a few days ahead of Baker.
 Crighton’s bill also would allow for statewide mobile and would also ban wagering on local college teams.
 Prior to that, Rep. Bradford Hill filed HD 118, which would legalize iGaming and digital sports betting, and Sen. Michael Brady filed SD 192, which lays out yet another version of legal sports betting.

 Are bills first of a flood again?

 Baker and Crighton were among the bevy of lawmakers who filed about a dozen bills in 2019, but none got past the hearing stage.
 The state’s Joint Committee on Economic Development and Emerging Technologies has a tight rein on gaming, and over the last three years it hasn’t moved a bill in any meaningful way.